cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 ### Column Check Constraints

 **Column Check Constraints** — The SQL standard states that `CHECK` column constraints may only refer to the column they apply to; only `CHECK` table constraints may refer to multiple columns.
-Greenplum Database does not enforce this restriction; it treats column and table check constraints alike.
+Cloudberry Database does not enforce this restriction; it treats column and table check constraints alike.

-**Exclude Constraint** — The `EXCLUDE` constraint type is a Greenplum Database extension.
+**Exclude Constraint** — The `EXCLUDE` constraint type is a Cloudberry Database extension.

-**NULL Constraint** — The `NULL` constraint is a Greenplum Database extension to the SQL standard that is included for compatibility with some other database systems (and for symmetry with the `NOT NULL` constraint).
+**NULL Constraint** — The `NULL` constraint is a Cloudberry Database extension to the SQL standard that is included for compatibility with some other database systems (and for symmetry with the `NOT NULL` constraint).
 Since it is the default for any column, its presence is not required.

 ### Constraint Naming

 The SQL standard states that table and domain constraints must have names that are unique across the schema containing the table or domain.
 Greenplum is laxer: it only requires constraint names to be unique across the constraints attached to a particular table or domain.
 However, this extra freedom does not exist for index-based constraints (`UNIQUE`, `PRIMARY KEY`, and `EXCLUDE` constraints), because the associated index is named the same as the constraint, and index names must be unique across all relations within the same schema.

-Greenplum Database does not currently record names for `NOT NULL` constraints at all, so they are not subject to the uniqueness restriction.
+Cloudberry Database does not currently record names for `NOT NULL` constraints at all, so they are not subject to the uniqueness restriction.

 ### Inheritance

-Multiple inheritance via the `INHERITS` clause is a Greenplum Database language extension.
+Multiple inheritance via the `INHERITS` clause is a Cloudberry Database language extension.
 SQL:1999 and later define single inheritance using a different syntax and different semantics.
-SQL:1999-style inheritance is not yet supported by Greenplum Database.
+SQL:1999-style inheritance is not yet supported by Cloudberry Database.

 ### Zero-Column Tables

-Greenplum Database allows a table of no columns to be created (for example, `CREATE TABLE foo();`).
+Cloudberry Database allows a table of no columns to be created (for example, `CREATE TABLE foo();`).
 This is an extension from the SQL standard, which does not allow zero-column tables.
 Because zero-column tables are not in themselves very useful, disallowing them creates odd special cases for `ALTER TABLE DROP COLUMN`, so Greenplum ignores this spec restriction.

 ### Multiple Identity Columns